FACTBOX-Motor racing-Formula One world champion Nico Rosberg

 *Rosberg was again championship runner-up to Hamilton in 2015 but ended the year strongly with three straight wins.
 He picked up where he left off in 2016 by taking the first four races, the first driver since Schumacher in 2004 to do that, while Hamilton suffered various problems.

 *He is only the second son of a Formula One champion to win the title, after Damon Hill.
 Hill took his 1996 title 34 years after father Graham first became champion in 1962.
-Rosberg's comes 34 years after Keke's success.
-(Reporting by Alan Baldwin; Editing by Ian Chadband and Pritha Sarkar)
+Rosberg's came 34 years after Keke's success.

+*Stunned the sport on Dec.
+2 by announcing his retirement.
+"I have climbed my mountain, I am on the peak, so this feels right.
+My strongest emotion right now is deep gratitude to everybody who supported me to make that dream happen," he said in a statement.